 - Reducing the region's greenhouse gas emissions.
 According to the U.S. Environmental Protection Agency, transportation emissions are the greatest contributor to the greenhouse gases driving climate change.
 By removing cars from roadways, Metra reduces the carbon footprint of our riders and region. - Saving riders time and money.
 By using Metra and avoiding congested roads, many commuters have reduced travel times and/or are able to use their commuting time more efficiently.
 Pre-pandemic, it was estimated Metra service saved riders 18,000 hours of commute time each morning, about 15 minutes per rider.
 Metra riders also save on the costs associated with owning and operating a car, such as fuel, maintenance, and parking.
-According to AAA, the average cost to own and maintain a new car is nearly \$900 per month - which is more than three times the cost of a Monthly Pass for travel between fare zones A and E (\$275). - Attracting businesses to the region.
-Metra connects a qualified and diverse workforce to the Chicago central business district, the region's largest economic engine, and to suburban employment centers.
-Access to a comprehensive public transportation system, which includes Metra, attracts businesses to northeast Illinois; there are 35 Fortune 500 companies with headquarters in the region, the second-highest concentration of any metropolitan region in the country. - Driving the regional economy through employment.
-Metra employs more than 4,500 people directly and through agreements with freight carriers.
+According to AAA, the average cost to own and maintain a new car is nearly \$900 per month which is nearly nine times the cost of a Monthly Pass for travel between fare zones A and E (\$100). - Attracting businesses to the region.
+Metra connects a qualified and diverse workforce to the Chicago central business district and to suburban employment centers, thereby fueling the region's economic engine.
+Access to a comprehensive public transportation system, which includes Metra, attracts businesses to northeast Illinois; there are 35 Fortune 500 companies with headquarters in the region, the second-highest concentration of any metropolitan region in the country. - Driving the regional economy through employment.Metra employs more than 4,500 people directly and through agreements with freight carriers.
 In addition, Metra estimates that our 2022-2026 capital program will create an additional 75,000 construction jobs.

 • Benefitting non-riders through reduced traffic congestion.
-Not only does Metra save time for riders, but pre-pandemic, it was estimated Metra saves the region as a whole about 1,000,000 hours of commute time each morning by reducing roadway congestion.
+Not only does Metra save time for riders, but pre-pandemic, it was estimated Metra saves the region as a whole about one million hours of commute time each morning by reducing roadway congestion.
 If there were no Metra service, local expressways would need to increase capacity with 27 additional traffic lanes to accommodate the approximately 73,000 peak-hour Metra users.

-PLANNING PROCESS and REGIONAL ALIGNMENT
+PLANNING PROCESS and

 This new strategic plan covers our next five years, 2023-2027: a post-COVID-19 environment in which travel patterns have been altered.
-Metra needs to adapt to these changing travel patterns in order to attract new users and welcome back traditional riders.
+Metra needs to adapt to these changing travel patterns in order to attract new users and welcome back traditional riders

-To address new and persistent challenges and build on Metra's essential value to the region and past successes, Metra has adopted a new mission and vision and five new strategic goals.
-In developing these components, we have considered input from the public through a survey that garnered more than 2,800 responses and with virtual and in-person public meetings.
-We also held key stakeholder meetings with our regional transportation planning partners and with transportation advocacy groups.
-The input and support we received from the public and our partner agencies and groups were valuable elements of the update process, and we thank everyone for their time, effort, and contributions.
+To address new and persistent challenges and build on Metra's essential value to the region and past successes.
+Metra has adopted a new mission and vision and five new strategic goals.
+In developing these components, we have considered input from the public through a survey that garnered